martinmsaavedra/printf/README.md

 - %s: Prints a string of characters.
 - %d: Prints integers.
 - %i: Prints integers.
+- %b: Prints the binary representation of an unsigned decimal.
 - %u: Prints unsigned integers
 - %x: Prints the hexadecial representation of an unsigned decimal in lowercase letters%x: Prints the hexadecial representation of an unsigned decimal in lowercase letters
 - %X: Prints the hexadecial representation of an unsigned decimal in uppercase letters
 - %S: Prints non printable characters as \x and their ASCII value in hexadecimal.
 - %p: Print the address which the pointer points to.
+- %r: Prints a reversed string
+- %R: Prints the Rot13 interpretation of a string

 ## Requirements
 ### General